Create a Website Account - Manage notification subscriptions, save form progress and more.

 The cart belongs to the City and will stay at the property when you move.
 It is the property, or management company’s responsibility to secure the cart between tenants.

-By City Ordinance, the customer is allowed 1 trash call back per calendar year at no charge.
-It will cost an additional $9 afterward.
-Please call Veolia Public Works at 238-7142 for a call back for trash pickup.
+By City Ordinance, the customer is allowed 1 trash return trip per calendar year at no charge.
+After one courtesy, there will be a fee of $12.34 for all return trips.
+Please call Public Works at 238-7142 with any questions or to schedule a return trash pickup.

 If you do not have a cart, please contact Public Works at 785-238-7142.